-The circular redbrick drive of this towering Nob Hill architectural landmark leads to an opulent, mirrored, marble-floor lobby which is the gateway to luxurious rooms, with Frette linens and goose-down duvets, that glow with gold, cream, and yellow tones, and bathrooms that are lined with multicolor Italian marble.
-Rooms on the upper floors have views of either the Golden Gate Bridge or the downtown cityscape.
-The legendary rooftop lounge, the Top of the Mark, has dancing
+The circular redbrick drive of this towering Nob Hill architectural landmark leads to an opulent, mirrored, marble-floor lobby that is the gateway to luxurious rooms, with Frette linens and goose-down duvets, glowing with gold, cream, and yellow tones.
+Rooms on the upper floors have views of either the Golden Gate Bridge or the downtown cityscape; bathrooms throughout are lined with multicolor Italian marble, and The legendary rooftop lounge, the Top of the Mark, has dancing

 Jan 20, 2010

 I spent four nights at the Mark Hopkins over Memorial Day weekend (May 2009).
 It was a good choice, location-wise, although we did not do the typical touristy sightseeing.
 It's located at the top of Nob Hill, so while everything is found downhill from the hotel, afterwards, you do have to find your way back up somehow.
 There are good views of the TransAmerica building from the hotel.
 The Nob Hill location is very windy, particulary at night and then